 Cooper Thomson (sic), the CMS linguist, led the mission to Timbo, starting off in December 1841 accommpanied by his twelve-year old son, who had been born in Sierra Leone.
 Well received at Timbo he proposed to go further, but was delayed by war.
 In 1843 he died.

 His son, Billy (William Cooper Thomson Jr), who returned from Timbo with the news, later became a missionary himself at Calabar.
-The bleeding-heart vine Clerodendrum thomsoniae, which was discovered by Billy, was named after his first wife, who died in 1858.
+The bleeding-heart vine Clerodendrum thomsoniae, which was discovered by Billy, was named after William Cooper Thomson (Snr)’s first wife, who died in 1858.

 William Cooper Thomson Snr’s nephew, George Thomson was a missionary in Cameroon.